VarunBabbar/SPLIT-ICML/split/README.md

-# SPLIT-ICML
+# SPLIT
-Official code for the ICML 2025 Spotlight paper "Near Optimal Decision Trees in a SPLIT Second"
+Official code for the SPLIT variant of the ICML 2025 Spotlight paper "Near Optimal Decision Trees in a SPLIT Second"